Senseless Acts of Beauty: Cultures of Resistance since the Sixties (London: Verso, 1996)

 This is a book that has already been dismissed with contempt by many people we know within the movement(s) it describes.
 Various types of criticisms have been expressed, but what they share overall is a dislike of McKay’s ‘approach’ to his subject matter.
 In our language, this approach is one of recuperation – it is an attempt (not necessarily deliberate) to appropriate antagonistic expressions and render them harmless through transformation and integration into some form of commodity (in this case, academia and the world of coffee-table publishing)….
 The sections on the free festivals and fairs of the 1970s are written by McKay in his role as someone who took part.
 For those of us who don’t know much about these scenes, McKay’s account presents itself as a detailed and useful history, indicating some of the conflicts among those involved as well as their run-ins with the cops etc. Review in Aufheben, no. 5 (Autumn 1996)

 Excellent.… Using interviews, flyers, DIY newsletters and magazines McKay has drawn together an important record of the endlessly rebellious vein in British society which has managed to circumvent every attempt to smother it.
-The Big Issue (May 1996, p.
-36)
+The Big Issue (May 1996, 36)

 … an immensely useful history of the past 30 years of British resistance culture.… McKay’s worries about whether the new tribes can crystallise into a counter-systemic force… are well expressed.
 Pat Kane, New Statesman & Society (10 May 1996, 38-39)

 George McKay’s exuberant new book is in part a celebration of the do-it-yourself politics favoured by modern protest movements and alternative cultures.
 Yet it is also a lament against the erosion of traditional liberties by a government that claims to make the sovereignty of the individual the heart of its political and economic credo.
 McKay rightly identifies a surviving strand of libertarian resistance to the acquisitive, low-level authoritarian mainstream of British society.
-Aidan Rankin, The Tablet (11 January 1997, p.
-45)
+Aidan Rankin, The Tablet (11 January 1997, 45)

 A strength of the book is the way in which the history of events and developments is pieced together, and links are made between them, showing an evolution and exchange between them.
 For example, McKay shows some of the exchanges and meetings between travellers and peace campers throughout the 1980s.
-Karen Goaman, Anarchist Studies (pp. 77-82)
+Karen Goaman, Anarchist Studies (77-82)

 At the recent Earth First! gathering in North Wales, an activist quipped that this book should be boycotted because of all the inaccuracies it is supposed to contain regarding recent road protests.
 This, I feel, had more to do with over-sensitivity on the part of those who have lived and breathed the events described, rather than excessive sloppiness on the part of the author.
 Everyone has a different slant on any given situation.
 McKay’s task has been to steer as truthful a course as possible through the choppy waters of contradiction, exaggeration and ego, to link up three decades of underground culture.
 Drawing on fanzines, free papers, lyrics, interviews and diaries, Senseless Acts journeys from the free festival scene in the mid-seventies to Castlemorton’s rave explosion in the early nineties.
 With punks, travellers, Molesworth, Teepee Valley, Twyford Down and the Criminal Justice Act providing the landmarks, this as a must buy/blag for anyone who’s ever wafted the joss-stick of defiance under the nose of repression.
 The counter-culture is building its own library.
 Neil Goodwin, Peace News no. 2405